thisisabhinay/connect-4/README.md

 - Displays game status including current player and winner
 - Handles the reset functionality for new games

-#### CoinElement Component
+#### CoinSlot Component

-The CoinElement component represents individual cells in the game grid:
+The CoinSlot component represents individual cells in the game grid:

 - Manages click events for piece placement
 - Provides visual feedback for: